arnold-c/OutbreakDetection/manuscript/manuscript.typ

 In this paper, we examine how the use of imperfect diagnostic tests affects the performance of outbreak detection in the context of measles where RDTs are being developed with promising results @20240613_tpp_measles_rubell_FV_EN @brownRapidDiagnosticTests2020 @warrenerEvaluationRapidDiagnostic2023 @shonhaiInvestigationMeaslesOutbreak2015 (though not exclusively @seninMeaslesIgMRapid2024).
-We evaluate the scenarios under which equivalence in outbreak detection can be achieved, where altering testing rates can offset the reduction in diagnostic discrimination of RDTs relative to ELISAs, and meaningful improvements can be attained with respect to specific metrics e.g., speed of response.
+We evaluate the scenarios under which equivalence in outbreak detection can be achieved, where altering testing rates can offset the reduction in diagnostic discrimination of imperfect tests relative to perfect tests, and meaningful improvements can be attained with respect to specific metrics e.g., speed of response.
 By examining the combination of the alert threshold and individual test characteristics in a modeling study that explicitly incorporates dynamical background noise, we illustrate the need to develop TPPs for surveillance programs as a whole.